When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Modes of Transportation

-revealed that the N Glebe Rd / Lee Hwy neighborhood is a fantastic
+the N Glebe Rd / Lee Hwy neighborhood commuting on a bicycle to and